EmberSeekerMC/documents/Main Gameplay & Systems design doc.md

 - Amethyst flowers can be found in the dungeon or crafted from **6 Amethyst shards**
 - Recycling unwanted cosmetics maybe? idk maybe for the future updates, doesnt need to be there for 1.0

+### Leveling
+Honestly, just for flex.
+- Displayed in your nametag (both above the player and in tablist)
+- Displayd in chat prefix
+-  Could also have some level-up rewards like Amethyst shards, flowers, crowns and cosmetics

 ### Deck/Player Showcase

 Bunch of NPCs around the hub that players can click on and see their deck and stats